RagnarB83/ash-documentation/docs/Highlevel-density-analysis.rst

 Overall, the agreement for CCSD(T)/cc-pV5Z of 0.0443 - 0.0472 a.u. with experiment (0.0480 a.u.) is excellent.
-Accounting for a FCI/DZ-correction to the CCSD(T)/cc-pV5Z value we get 0.0469 - 0.0502 a.u which is in basically perfect agreement, with only some minor uncertainty due mostly to basis set incompleteness error and accuracy of the Full-CI correction.
+Accounting for a FCI/DZ-correction to the CCSD(T)/cc-pV5Z value we get 0.0469 - 0.0502 a.u which is in basically perfect agreement, with only some minor uncertainty due mostly to basis set incompleteness error, density approximation and accuracy of the Full-CI correction.

 The excellent performance of CCSD(T) is here entirely expected for a molecule with a non-exotic electronic structure.

 ##############################################################################
 Population analysis